 All remaining library preparation and sequencing protocols apply to both the COI and 23S markers.
 Clean-ups were performed by incubating amplicons with Exo1/SAP for 30 minutes at 37 C, followed by inactivation at 95 C for 5 minutes, then the products were stored at -20 C. Next, a second indexing PCR was performed to bind a unique 12-nucleotide index sequence.
 The PCR reaction included Promega Master mix, 0.5 M of each primer, and 2 l of template DNA.
 The PCR was performed with the following conditions: initial denaturation at 95 C for 3 minutes, followed by 8 cycles of 95 C for 30 seconds, 55 C for 30 seconds, and 72 C for 30 seconds.
 Each reaction was visually inspected with a 2% agarose gel to ensure successful amplification.

-25 l of each indexed amplicon was cleaned and normalized with the SequalPrep Normalization Kit (Life Technologies, Carlsbad, California, USA) according to the manufacturer’s protocol.
+A volume of 25 l of each indexed amplicon was cleaned and normalized with the SequalPrep Normalization Kit (Life Technologies, Carlsbad, California, USA) according to the manufacturer’s protocol.
 For sample pooling, 5 l of each sample was added together.
 Finally, library pools were sent to the Genohub service provider (Austin, Texas, USA).
 Prior to sequencing, quality control measures were performed, including bead cleaning with Agencourt AMPure XP beads (Beckman Coulter, Brea, California, USA) to remove <200 bp amplicons, sample quantification with a Qubit Fluorometer (Invitrogen, Carlsbad, California, USA), and amplicon average size analysis with an Agilent TapeStation 4200 (Agilent, Santa Clara, California, USA).
 Finally, sequencing was performed on an Illumina HiSeq using the HiSeq Rapid SBS Kit v2, 500-cycles (Illumina, San Diego, California, USA).

 Sequence bioinformatics